221st Military Intelligence Battalion: KFOR 13

 In April 2010, 221st MI BN mobilized and deployed 32 Soldiers as the KFOR 13 Analytical Control Element (ACE) in support of Multinational Division – East located at Camp Bondsteel.

 KFOR 14

 In December 2010, 221st MI BN mobilized and deployed 32 Soldiers as the KFOR 14 Analytical Control Element (ACE) in support of Multinational Division – East located at Camp Bondsteel.

 KFOR 15

 In August 2011, 221st MI BN mobilized and deployed Soldiers as the KFOR 15 Analytical Control Element (ACE) for a year-long deployment in support of Multinational Division – East located at Camp Bondsteel.

 Afghanistan (Operation Enduring Freedom)

 In January 2012, 221st MI BN mobilized and deployed the Black Knight OEF Task Force overseas to provide signal intelligence and human intelligence gathering capabilities to allied ground commanders in Afghanistan.

+COVID-19 Response Force

+The 221st Military Intelligence Battalion, along with other units of the Georgia Army National Guard, provided aid in response to the COVID-19 pandemic.